What do I do if my review time is high?

 Once a cause is identified, here are some quick steps you can take in LinearB to begin monitoring and working to lower your coding time.

-Slack alerts for hanging PRs can notify the team in real-time when a request has been hanging too long.
+Slack alerts long lasting reviews can notify the team in real-time when a review has been active for too long.

 To enable a work at risk alert for your team.
 Go to Team Settings > Notifications > click Edit this under the Review request hanging notification type.
 Set the threshold for the alert to one day, or even a half a day.
-Your teams channel will be alerted of any hanging PRs and can click into the PR directly from Slack
+Your teams channel will be alerted of any languishing reviews and can click into the PR directly from Slack

 Enable WorkerB personal Slack alerts